 Here, $E_k^- \equiv (E_k^-)_{\mu \to e} + (E_k^-)_{e \to \mu}$, and

-where $g_s (m)$ and $\beta_s (m)$ are functions defined in the Supplemental Material, and $\gamma_s \equiv 1 / \sqrt{g_{tt} (R_\mathrm{NS})}$ is the boost factor on the surface, {\it i.e.}, the boost factor any particle would acquire when coming from rest far from the star to its surface.
+where $g_s (m)$ and $\beta_s (m)$ are functions defined in \Cref{sec:capture_rate}, and $\gamma_s \equiv 1 / \sqrt{g_{tt} (R_{\rm NS})}$ is the boost factor on the surface, {\it i.e.}, the boost factor any particle would acquire when coming from rest far from the star to its surface.
 We note that we measure the energy deposition locally, as seen from the surface of the star, and the $\gamma_s$ factor accounts for the relevant time dilation.
 This is included in \Cref{eq:E_k_dot} to obtain the energy deposition from the expression for capture rate, since the latter ($C$) represents the amount of particles captured per second as measured far from the star.
 This rate is modified by gravity on the surface.
-The time dilation has been generally ignored in the literature, but we point out its importance for precise estimations.

 For cold neutron stars, DM capture can be regarded as the only source of heating.
 The temperature on the star's surface then reads as follows~\cite{Baryakhtar:2017dbj}